Skip to main content

 How the final score is determined

-Since text has a single model type, the final score reflects the model’s probability directly.
+Since text uses a single model type, the Overall Results Score reflects the model's likelihood assessment directly.

 If Your Result Seems Unexpected